by Chris Collins

 Photos & videos supplied unless otherwise stated

-Now almost everyone is heading back to the asphalt jungle, leaving behind Spain’s sunny sandy beaches.
+Almost everyone is now heading back to the asphalt jungle, leaving behind Spain’s sunny sandy beaches.
 I remember the summers I spent in Marbella not so long ago, particularly late August when the ritzy piece of the Costa del Sol disgorges its deep-pocketed holidaymakers and a definite desolate feel descends on the deserted sand.
-A gloom which is intrinsic to a resort town at the end of the season.
+A gloom that is intrinsic to a resort town at the end of the season.

 That’s on one side of the scenario I’m painting here.
 On the other is Madrid, a “regular” city swelling back to its normal size where before, at the height of summer, it was a virtual ghost town.
 Not as abandoned as it used to be between the 1960s and the 1980s when it really got emptied out for the duration, but there’s still a very perceptible slimming of the populace.

 So you’re one of those who have returned to the capital after vacationing somewhere carefree and glorious and think all that’s waiting for you here is drudgery?
 You won’t even compromise and say the bottle is really just half-empty?
 But of course deep down you know it’s a false notion.
 Nothing is absolutely bad.
 All that depressing totally empty bottle is imaginary, fruit of post-holiday syndrome and even disgruntled you will have to admit it.

 Anybody could tick off any number of welcome-back amusements to ease up the nasty landing if they would only look around.
 There are so many of those.
 But we can only suggest one at a time!